bioconda/bioconda-recipes/docs/source/updating.rst

         # placeholder.
         section_pattern = r"/(bioc|data/annotation|data/experiment)"

-        # This is the pattern that will be used to see if a recipe's source
+        # This is the pattern that will be checked against a recipe's source
-        # URLs match an expected Bioconductor URL. `section` and `link` are
+        # URLs to figure out if the recipe is a Bioconductor package. `section`
-        # filled in from above (and `link` was in turn filled in recursively from
+        # and `link` are filled in from above (and `link` was in turn filled in
-        # `version` and `ext`)
+        # recursively from `version` and `ext`)
         url_pattern = r"bioconductor.org/packages/(?P<bioc>[\d\.]+){section}{link}"

-        # This is the HTML page containing releases.
-It will be filled in with
+        # This is the HTML page containing releases for this package.
+It will
-        # any other placeholders and then it will be scraped for links that
+        # be filled in with # any other placeholders and then it will be
-        # match `link_pattern`
+        # scraped for links that match `link_pattern` defined above.
         releases_format = "https://bioconductor.org/packages/{bioc}/bioc/html/{package}.html"

 To tie this all together:

-- The `UpdateVersion` filter checks a recipe against all available hosters.
+- A `Scanner` is set up, the `UpdateVersion` filter is added and the asyncio loop starts.
-- The scanner checks all recipes, and because it has the `UpdateVersion` filter added, a Bioconductor recipe will match the above `url_pattern`.
+- The scanner checks all recipes.
+Because it has the `UpdateVersion` filter added, and because an `UpdateVersion` filter will check a recipe against all configured hosters, a Bioconductor recipe will match the above `url_pattern` for the `Bioconductor` hoster.
-- The hoster will go to the site specified by `releases_format` and look for links that match `link_pattern` from that site.
+- The hoster object will go to the site specified by `releases_format` and scrape links that match `link_pattern`.
-- The `UpdateVersion` filter will inspect those identified links, figure out which is the most recent, and see if the existing recipe is up-to-date.
-If a more recent link was found, use that (along with the hoster-identified version from the link patterns) and write the new recipe.
+- The `UpdateVersion` filter will inspect those links found by the hoster, figure out which is the most recent, and see if the existing recipe is up-to-date.
+If a more recent link was found, use that and write the new recipe with the updated version and URL.
 - The scanner also has the `UpdateChecksums` filter added, but it is added after `UpdateVersion`.
 This filter will inspect the package, download it, and update the checksum in the recipe.

-From there, depending on the command-line argument provided, the scanner can create a new branch and push a new pull request to GitHub for testing.
+In practice, depending on the command-line argument provided (and therefore which filters were conditionally added) the scanner will do other things like exclude recipes, create a new branch or push a new pull request to GitHub for testing.